Jonny999999/powerMonitor-esp32/README.md

 ---

-## Repo Structure
+## Repository Structure

 ```
+firmware/    # Several ESP-IDF projects for all instances running
-esp32_power-monitor/      # ESP-IDF firmware project
+hardware/UART-RS485_interface-board/   # KiCad project for interface PCB
-power-meter.py            # Python script for config and debug via USB serial
-README.md                 # This file
+doc/images/                            # photos and documentation
 ```

 ---

 ## Notes

-- Make sure PZEM modules are properly addressed and wired using UART (shared TX/RX with different slave IDs).
+- PZEM modules must be addressed and wired correctly (especially for RS485).
-- Each PZEM module should be fused correctly before connecting to 230V (see safety notes).
+- Each PZEM sensor input should be fused and installed safely.
+Here i used a 200 mA 5x20 mm fuse for each module in the gray WAGO fuse holders for DIN rail.
-- MQTT credentials and broker details are configured in `sdkconfig`.
+- Wi-Fi credentials are configured via `main/credentials.h` which is not tracked in the repo.

----